 As Executive Director of Community Connections, he advocates for strong public policy and leads others to combat the opioid epidemic and community revitalization/stabilization efforts.
-He currently serves on several state committees including the Governor’s Committee on Crime, Delinquency and Corrections: Juvenile Justice Subcommittee, the WV Tobacco and Cessation TaskForce, the WV Volunteerism Board, and serves as Secretary on the Board of the Community Anti-Drug Coalitions of America (CADCA), where he is a past recipient of CADCA’sNational Advocate of the Year award.
+He currently serves on several state committees including the Governor’s Committee on Crime, Delinquency and Corrections: Juvenile Justice Subcommittee, the WV Tobacco and Cessation TaskForce, the WV Volunteerism Board, and serves on the Board of the Community Anti-Drug Coalitions of America (CADCA), where he is a past recipient of CADCA’s National Advocate of the Year award.
 In 2010, Puckett also assisted CADCA in securing funds to host the first-ever, statewide National Youth Leadership Initiative.

-In addition, he currently serves on the board of the National Association of Counties (NACO) Board of Directors and is Chair of the National Rural Action Caucus.
+In addition, he currently serves on the Board of the National Association of Counties (NACO) Board of Directors and is Chair of the National Rural Action Caucus.
 He has served as one of only ten county officials on the National Opioid Taskforce, and is on their policy team as Vice Chair of the Healthy Counties initiative, Juvenile Justice and Arts and Culture Subcommittee, the Arts and Culture Subcommittee, and is Chair of the Mental Health Subcommittee.
-He is along-time advocate for effective policy change at the local, state and federal level.
-He works inclose partnership with Federal Legislators and other national organizations such as SAMHSA (Substance Abuse and Mental Health Services Administration) to carry out a host of national initiatives and pilot programs, and is a long-time advocate for effective policy change at the local, state and federal level.
+He is a long-time advocate for effective policy change at the local, state and federal level.
+He works in close partnership with Federal Legislators and other national organizations such as SAMHSA (Substance Abuse and Mental Health Services Administration) to carry out a host of national initiatives and pilot programs, and is a long-time advocate for effective policy change at the local, state and federal level.
 In 2020, he was awarded the Louis Gorin Award for Outstanding Leadership in Health Education from the National Rural Health Association and currently serves on the Rural Justice Collaborative, a partnership with the Bureau of Justice Assistance.

-For the past eight years, he has traveled throughout the United States to train communities on community sustainability and locally has worked with funders from the Benedum Foundation, the Appalachian Regional Commission, and others to revitalize his hometown of Princeton, West Virginia.
-Through the “Princeton Renaissance Project” the group has been actively using culturally effective change strategies to leverage over $400,000 in community donations to revitalize its local downtown theater.
+For the past decade, he has traveled throughout the United States to train communities on community sustainability and locally has worked with funders from the Benedum Foundation, the Appalachian Regional Commission, and others to revitalize his hometown of Princeton, West Virginia.
+Through the “Princeton Renaissance Project” the group has been actively using culturally effective change strategies to leverage over $1.3M in community donations to revitalize its local downtown theater.
 The project is also a community engine to reduce substance abuse, reinvigorate hope in its young people, and engage the future, while embracing its past.